-Accounting Pronouncements Implemented in 2022
+Accounting Pronouncements Implemented in 2023

-Beginning in 2022, the Tax Cuts and Jobs Act of 2017 ("TCJA") eliminated the option to deduct research and experimental expenditures in the current year and requires taxpayers to amortize them over five years pursuant to IRC Section 174.
+Beginning in 2022, the Tax Cuts and Jobs Act of 2017 ("TCJA") eliminated the option to deduct research and experimental expenditures in the current year and requires taxpayers to amortize them over five or fifteen years pursuant to IRC Section 174.
 This change is applied from 2022 onward prospectively and impacts the timing of the related cash tax payments as the deductions are disallowed for tax in the year incurred but allowed for tax purposes to be amortized and deducted over 5 years.
-The mandatory capitalization requirement increases our deferred tax assets and cash tax liabilities by approximately \$0.5 million.
+The mandatory capitalization requirement increased our deferred tax assets and cash tax liabilities by approximately \$0.5 million as of and for the year ended December 31, 2023.
 In the future, Congress may consider legislation that would defer the amortization requirement to later years, possibly with a retroactive effect.
 In the meantime, we expect to continue to make additional Federal tax payments based on current Section 174 tax law.
-The impact on Section 174 on our cash from operations depends on the amount of research and experimental expenditures incurred by the company and whether the IRS issues guidance on the provision which differs from current interpretation, among other things.
+The impact of Section 174 on our cash from operations depends on the amount of research and experimental expenditures incurred by the company and whether the IRS issues guidance on the provision which differs from current interpretation, among other things.